New objects can be created with the Add menu in the 3D View’s header.

 - Speaker brings a source of sound to the scene.

 - This is the virtual camera that is used to determine what appears in the render.
-See Cameras in Blender Internal and Cycles.
+See Cameras in Cycles.

 - These are used to place light sources in the scene.
 See Lamps in Blender Internal, Cycles.

 - Force Fields are used in physical simulations.
 They give simulations external forces, creating movement, and are represented in the 3D View editor as small control objects.

 - Lets you select from a list of existing object groups.
 Once selected, an Empty object will be created, with an instance of the selected group (group duplication active).
 See DupliGroup.

 You can change the options of the object in the Operator panel just after creating it:

 - Some objects let you change their type after creation with a selector.

 - By default objects are aligned to the global space axes.
 This option rotates the new object so that it is aligned to the view space.

 - Objects are placed, by default, at the position of the 3D Cursor.
 These values let you place the object in an other position.

 - Values let you rotate the object so that default rotation is overridden.